 Transect:

 In addition to camera traps, transects will be set up along the sites (High medium and low shrub density) to gather more measurements on shrub densities in the area, as well as observing any animal activity or presence along the transects.
 The total number of transects will be dependent upon the total number of microsites located/established which will be determined after the first visit in February.
 A 100m transect will be set up randomly along the site.
 From there, every 2 meters along the transect, the total shrub density will be recorded in a 10m radius.
 This will continue from 0m to 100m on the transect.
 GPS locations for the beginning and end of the transects will be taken and recorded.
 While continuing on the transect any animal observations will be noted on the corresponding section of the transect.
 Any animal activity must take place within the 10m Radius from the transect.
+Revise be more direct in language – state what you will do.

 Focal Observations: